BalajiAI/Federated-Learning/README.md

 # Federated-Learning
-Implementation of Federated Learning algorithms using Pytorch
+Implementation of Federated Learning algorithms using PyTorch